-So far we mainly tried to reach consensus in synchronous systems.
-The reason is that no deterministic algorithm can guarantee consensus even if only one process may crash
+- So far we mainly tried to reach consensus in synchronous systems.
+The reason is that no deterministic algorithm can guarantee consensus in asynchronous systems even if only one process may crash Synchronous system: Communication proceeds - Can one solve consensus in asynchronous systems if we allow our algorithms to use randomization?

-Synchronous system:

-Communication proceeds in synchronous rounds

-Can one solve consensus in asynchronous systems if we allow our algorithms to use randomization?